boschrexroth/ctrlx-automation-sdk/samples-node/datalayer.provider.alldata/README.md

 # README Node.js datalayer.provider.alldata

-This Node.js sample provides all types of data to the ctrlX Data Layer tree.
+This Node.js sample provides all types of data to __ctrlX Data Layer__.

 __IMPORTANT__: